Agent Orange Still Killing

 Within a couple years of Pete's death, amid still-growing outrage from vets and their loved ones, congress passed the Agent Orange Act.
 This gave the Bureau of Veterans Affairs the ability to deem certain cases of cancer as being related to the patient's contact with the defoliant, giving such patients the right to receive some monetary compensation.

 The Act also allowed for continued research into the problem.
 Through the years, the findings grew.
 And they were ugly.
 Scientists working on the project steadily came up with more and more diseases and conditions they believed to be directly related to AO exposure in Vietnam.
 Among them were a host of cancers including melanoma, lymphoma, prostate and respiratory cancers, sarcoma, and leukemia.
 More studies pointed toward the chemical having caused neurological conditions in some soldiers.
-Worse, the research found that these exposures seemed to be affecting the next generation - the children of these veterans.
+Worse, the research found that these exposures seemed to be affecting the next generation; Agent Orange was making these soldiers' children sick, too.

 An unusually high number of birth defects, predominantly spina bifida, was occurring among the children born to certain groups of Vietnam vets.
-Teams reported to the government that they believed the jungle-dusting across the ocean in the 60s was causing grave birth defects in U.S. children born three decades later.
+Research teams reported to the government that they believed the jungle-dusting across the ocean in the 60s was causing grave birth defects in U.S. children born decades later.

-Another lawsuit was taken up on behalf of American soldiers exposed to the stuff, which garnered a substantially more sizeable - and ongoing - form of compensation from the chemical manufacturers.
+Another lawsuit was taken up on behalf of American soldiers exposed to Agent Orange, which garnered a substantially more sizeable - and ongoing - form of compensation from the chemical manufacturers.
 Still, how does one become compensated for a life?

 Did They Know?